nekopy/Tokei/README.md

 ## Notes

+- The Getting started page includes a Ko-fi widget that loads from https://storage.ko-fi.com when viewed.
 - output_dir in config.json can be absolute or relative to the Tokei folder.
 - Theme previews are available as PNGs in samples/.
 - For fresh Anki stats: